 Sebastian felt heartsick.
 “Violet.”

 There was nobody he knew better, nobody in the world he cared for more.
-Her skin had turned to ash.
+Her skin had turned ashen.
 She sat looking at him, totally devoid of expression.
 He’d seen her like that once before.
 He’d never imagined he would be the one who made her look that way again.

 “Violet, you know I would do anything for you.”